agbfm/agbfm/README.md

 ### Kia ora 🤙

-I'm a software engineer based in Aotearoa, with an insatiable passion for technology.
+I'm a software engineer based in Aotearoa, with a passion for technology.